History of poker

-The history of the card-game poker was developed in the United States at some point during the early 19th century.
+The card game of poker was developed in the United States at some point during the early 19th century, drawing its name and basic concept from much earlier European games.
 Since its early beginnings, poker has grown to become an extremely popular pastime throughout the world.

 19th century

 In the 1937 edition of Foster's Complete Hoyle, R. F. Foster wrote: "the game of poker, as first played in the United States, five cards to each player from a twenty-card pack, is undoubtedly the Persian game of As-Nas."
 There is evidence that a game called poque, a French game similar to poker, was played around the region where poker is said to have originated.
-The name of the game likely descended from the Irish Poca (Pron.
-Pokah) ('Pocket') or even the French poque, which descended from the German pochen ('to brag as a bluff' lit. 'to knock').
-Yet it is not clear whether the origins of poker itself lie with the games bearing those names.
+Thus the name of the game descended from the French poque, which descended from the German pochen ('to brag as a bluff', lit. 'to knock').
 It is commonly regarded as sharing ancestry with the Renaissance game of primero and the French brelan.
 The English game brag (earlier bragg) clearly descended from brelan and incorporated bluffing (though the concept was known in other games by that time).
 It is quite possible that all of these earlier games influenced the development of poker as it exists now.
-The term jam which means "All in" was derived in the 1940s when the famous poker player Don Chapo would always eat Strawberry jam sandwiches while playing poker.
-His reputation of always going all in eventually led to the term jam, as he would have a jam sandwich in one hand while the other pushed the chips in.